Biden wades into contentious Georgia boycott battle by voicing support for moving All-Star Game

 The calls for a Georgia boycott mirror what happened in North Carolina after the state legislature passed a law in 2016 that required transgender people to use changing rooms, bathrooms and showers in state-run buildings that corresponded to the sex on their birth certificate instead of their gender identity.

-Deutsche Bank and PayPal canceled planned expansions into the Tarheel State.
+Deutsche Bank and PayPal canceled planned expansions into the Tar Heel State.
 The NCAA said it wouldn’t play March Madness games in North Carolina while the so-called bathroom ban was in effect.
-And the NBA moved its All-Star Game to Atlanta.
+And the National Basketball Association moved its All-Star Game to Atlanta.

 A year after North Carolina’s law was signed, an economic analysis showed that the result of boycotts could cost the state nearly $4 billion over a decade.